os-cillation/easyfpga-sdk-java/wiki/cores/uart.md

 This method will return -1 in case there is no interrupt pending.
 For general instructions on interrupts refer to the  [interrupt article](../interrupts.md).

 #### Trigger Levels
 The receive buffer trigger level configures how many received words are required to issue an `RX_AVAILABLE` interrupt.
 There are four levels allowed: 1, 16, 32 and 56.
-For convenience you can use constants defined in the UART class:
+For convenience you can use constants defined in the `UART` class:

 ```java
 myUart.setRxTriggerLevel(UART.RX_TRIGGER_LEVEL_16);
 ```

 ### Auxiliary Outputs
-There are two auxiliary outputs that can be used idependently of the actual UART.
+There are two auxiliary outputs that can be used independently of the actual UART.
 By means of the method

 ```java
 void setAuxiliaryOutput(int output, boolean value)